 Starting early is a good idea.
 If we focus holiday celebrations on people and fun (not on presents) right from the beginning, that’s what children will learn.
-We can help them to develop appropriate expectations by having events where participants play games, sing songs, tell stories, make crafts, share special food and have fun doing things together – this way it is not all about the gifts.
+When adults model the behaviour, it becomes reinforced.
+We can help them to develop appropriate expectations by having events where participants play games, sing songs, tell stories, make crafts, share special food and have fun together – this way it is not all about the gifts.

-- Second-Hand Toys.
-Previously loved items are available at thrift shops at far less cost than buying new.
+- Secondhand Gifts: Previously loved items are available at thrift shops at far less cost than buying new.
 We suggest being aware of safety (small or loose parts), cleaning items well, and watching for any banned items (e.g. jewellery containing lead) that may have found their way back into the market.
 Check out Once-Upon a Child for a great selection.

-- Giving Twice.
-Purchasing items from places like UNICEF, Ten Thousand Villages and other charitable organizations allows you to support social justice causes with your consumer dollars.
-And many items are different from what is available at mainstream retailers, which makes them more special and more fun!
+- Social Spending: Purchasing items from places like UNICEF, Ten Thousand Villages and other charitable organizations allows you to support causes with your consumer dollars.

-- Books.
-There are so many outstanding books for children.
-Look for Canadian authors, books that fit the child’s interests, and classics like The Lorax by Dr. Seuss.
+- Books: There are so many outstanding books for children.
+Look for Canadian authors, books that fit the child’s interests, and classics with environmental messaging, like The Lorax by Dr. Seuss.

-- Toys without Batteries.
-While the latest electronics get a lot of advertising exposure, there are many great toys and games that don’t need batteries — board games, cards, balls, magic tricks, stuffed animals, skipping ropes, frisbees.
-If you end up with something that does take batteries, Green Action suggests using the rechargeable kind, recharging them as needed, and making sure they are safely disposed of when they stop holding a charge.
-Most rechargeables should not be placed with regular garbage, but should be taken to your library for proper recycling.
+- Toys Without Batteries: While the latest electronics get a lot of advertising exposure, there are many great toys and games that don’t need batteries — board games, cards, balls, magic tricks, stuffed animals, skipping ropes, frisbees, etc. If you end up with something that does take batteries, we suggest using the rechargeable kind, recharging them as needed, and making sure they are safely disposed of when they stop holding a charge.